barbazul/1kfa/mod_guide_player.md

 the world.

-When your character is in a steading (a villiage, city, etc. -- any safe place where resources and commerce present themselves), you can spend 2 green tokens to either:
+When your character is in a steading (a villiage, city, etc. -- any safe place where resources and commerce present themselves), you can spend 2 experience points to either:

  * Increase the level of a move you already have
    (See [Move Levels](#move_levels)